ABMicroBioinf/ebs-frontend/README.md

 Conflict issue between CSRF (backend) and JWT (frontend).
 When the issue occurs, users must clean up caches and cookies of their browser.

-### 2. API Request Optimization needed

-Multiple requests are sent when connection is established between the backend and the frontend.

-### 3. 'AND' join issue on the Filters in the side menu
+### 2. 'AND' join issue on the Filters in the side menu

 Multiple selection is not working, when user select more than 1 item in different category.

-### 4. Global Search is not properly working
+### 3. Global Search is not properly working

 When search field is used, partial keyword matching doesn't work properly.
 It might be caused by a custom filter definition in the backend.